 Despite the range of adaptors available on the market, getting the correct plug for your helmet is not always possible.
 With this in mind, we have put together this useful table to show which intercom systems suit which helmets and what types of adaptors are available.

 Not all forms of communication are limited to the inside of the car.
 Sometimes it is necessary for the pit crew to communicate with each other as well as the driver.
 As such, there are a range of headsets that plug into a radio system that allow team members to easily communicate while in the noisy pit lane environment.
 Most of these kits feature full duplex communication, meaning that you can be completely hands free as you won’t need to push a button to talk to your fellow team members.

 If your chosen championship regulations allow, you may be able to benefit from Pit-to-car radio.
 This allows important messages to be sent directly to the driver such as when to pit, stage conditions, incidents on the stage or information about the car ahead or behind.

-One such example includes the Verbacom system from Stilo that makes use of a Bluetooth system paired to a mobile phone.
-This allows the driver and a member of the pit crew to communicate freely during the course of the race and can be vital to executing the perfect, race winning, strategy.
+Examples includes the Stilo Verbacom system and ZeroNoise Pit-Link that makes use of a Bluetooth system paired to a mobile phone.
+This allows the driver and a member of the pit crew to communicate freely during the course of the race and can be vital to executing the perfect race winning strategy.